sagarbuddhic/questions/README.md

 Dev/prod parity (Running scripts to make prod same as stage)\
 Logs (Kibana logs)\
 Admin processes (Run admin/management tasks as one-off processes)\

+## Formatting

+EditorConfig - VSCode will format according to the options in this file.
+If EditorConfig or prettierrc is not available then vscode will use its formatter.
+ESLint - Create React App comes with ESLint and it can be extended.